exue026/mysite/index.md

 The source code for all the projects can be found on [github](https://github.com/exue026?tab=repositories).

-## MantaDB

-Distributed key-value database.

-* 100% Go

 ## Virtual Coin Exchange

 A virtual cryptocurrency trading simulator allowing a user to create custom games, compete against friends to see who's the better money-maker, and monitor the hottest currencies on the market!

 Main technologies I used:
 * JavaScript
-* React, Redux, React Router v4, Sass
+* React, Redux, React Router, Sass
 * Node, MongoDB
 * Heroku

+## MantaDB

+A distributed key-value database named after my swim club.
+Currently, a work in progress.

+* 100% Go

 ## Lacs to MIPS compiler